-- Deconstructed with Cooler, everyone including Piccolo thought he was Freiza, but in reality he's actually Frieza's brother, and has a different personality and motivation.
+- Invoked with Cooler, everyone including Piccolo thought he was Frieza, but in reality he's actually Frieza's brother, and has a different personality and motivation.

 - Filler Villain: If one were to place the movies in the timeline, then the movie villains come off as this.
 Garlic Jr is the most notable in this regard, as he got his own mini filler arc on the TV show.

 - Generic Doomsday Villain: Some of them have really thin or non-existent reasons for attacking Earth.
 At most, they might want revenge or World Domination, but a good chunk are just destroying things for its own sake.